au-research/raid-metadata/rtd/docs/source/core/relatedRaids.rst

 * Obsoletes (*for resolving duplicate RAiDs*)
 * IsObsoletedBy (*for resolving duplicate RAiDs*)

-**Note**: Controlled list is a subset of DataCite Schema v4.4 (Table 8 relatedIdentifierType).
+**Note**: Controlled list is a subset of DataCite Schema v4.4 Table 8 'Description of relatedIdentifierType'.
 All list items appear in the DataCite Schema.

 .. _10.2.2-relatedRaid.type.schemaUri: